AmaPal09/UD_FEND_NLP/README.md

 ## Future Enhancements
 Good to have features for future enhancements
+- [ ] Add Workbox-Plugin and its supporting constructor code here for initiating service-workers in development envrionment.
 - [ ] Add different fevicons for different screen sizes
 - [ ] Add social media links to footer
 - [ ] Add test cases for async function